 These little stitches are so much fun, they ‘pop’ right out of your fabric.
-These big, bumpy stitches use trebles, so you’ll need to know how to treble crochet before trying popcorn stitches.
-You can work them so they ‘pop’ out on the front or back of the fabric.
-The small bumps look similar to bobble stitches, but you can work them using any stitch, even double crochet, so you can create much smaller bumps, but in this tutorial we’re going to show you how to make popcorn stitches using treble crochet.
+These big, bumpy stitches use trebles, so you’ll need to know how to treble crochet before trying popcorn crochet stitch.
+The small bumps look similar to bobble crochet stitch, but the great thing about popcorn crochet stitch is that they can be worked in any stitch, even double crochet, so you can create much smaller bumps, but in this tutorial we’re going to show you how to make a popcorn crochet stitch using treble crochet stitches.
 You can make the crochet popcorn stitch on right side or wrong side rows, so that they ‘pop’ out of the front or the back of your fabric.
 We’ll show you how to work both types so that the bumps only show on the front or right side of the crochet fabric.

-Don’t forget if you’re not familiar with any of the terminology used in this tutorial, you can always check our our guide to abbreviations and conversions.
+Don’t forget if you’re not familiar with any of the terminology used in this how to crochet a popcorn stitch tutorial, you can always check our our guide to abbreviations and conversions.

 You Will Need

-To practise working popcorns, make one row of 14 treble stitches (so ch16, work a treble into the 4th chain from the hook and in each chain to the end).
+To practise working a popcorn crochet stitch, make one row of 14 treble stitches (so ch16, work a treble into the 4th chain from the hook and in each chain to the end).
 On the second row, make the 3-ch t-ch and work a treble into the next stitch.
 Now work a front popcorn stitch into the top of the next stitch on the row below, as follows:

 *In the next stitch, work 5 whole treble stitches as usual…

 After the final treble is finished, carefully remove the hook from the working loop.^ Insert the hook into the top of the first treble you made in this group of 5 trebles.
 Make sure you insert the hook into the loop from front to back.

 Insert the hook back into the working loop…

 …and pull it through the top of the first stitch.